 Naxos is the largest of the Cyclades islands but relatively unkown compared with the super famous Paros and Mykonos islands.
 Despite being the ‘under dog’ of the Cyclades, I gave it a change and Naxos rewarded me with breathtaking scenery and gave me some unforgettable memories.
 I’ve stayed 6 days on the island and one of the highlights was definitely a roadtrip across the beautiful island.

-Together with 2 friends from college we rented the smallest car we could find (because of our tight budget).
+Together with 2 friends we rented the smallest car we could find (because of our tight budget).
 The rental costs were around 40 euros for the car and 15 euros for gas.
 We started in Naxos town (Chora) and drove to the east side of the island.

 The next road trip is not only about stunning nature but also sleepy villages, history, astonishing beaches, delicious food and breathtaking views.

 Naxos is the capital of the island and is also known as chora by many people.
 From the harbour to the top near the venetian castle Naxos town has lots of narrow, steep streets with beautiful old stone houses.
 There are many bars, cafés, tavernas and restaurants which make this city very popular with tourists.

 Tip: Visit The Portara: The Portara is the entrance to a temple that was never finished, the construction of the temple started around 525 BC.
 It is nowadays a very popular tourist attraction in Naxos town!

 First stop: Temple of Demeter (Dimitra’s Temple)

 This magnificent temple has been made of the finest quality of Naxos marble and is believed to date back to the 6th century BC.
 The temple is located in a beautiful rural area a bit off the beaten track.
 This is definitely a fascinating place for history lovers.